• Skip to primary navigation

 cook bacon in the oven

-Use tongs to transfer your bacon to drain on a plate lined with paper towels.
+Once your bacon is done, use tongs to transfer it to drain on a plate lined with paper towels.
 I like to take another paper towel and blot the bacon on the top, as well.

 Then you can strain the fat and save it in the fridge or freezer to use for cooking in other recipes in place of butter or oil.
 Just store it in the fridge or the freezer.
 Here’s a cool container designed for storing fat.